mwarning/testmesh/README.md

 Just use other protcols as template.
 For arrays/list/maps, feel free to use the data structures included from [ut_hash](https://troydhanson.github.io/uthash/).

 Testing can be done on real hardware (using [OpenWrt](https://openwrt.org/)) or by using a network simulator (e.g. [meshnet-lab](https://github.com/mwarning/meshnet-lab)).

+Currently, packets are send/received via UDP only.
+It will be beneficial to support raw Ethernet frames, with only a MAC addresses as sender/receiver address.

 ## TODO